hibazia123/Mystery_Mart/README.md

-# Mystery_Mart – Gamified CLI Marketplace
+#🎮Mystery_Mart – Gamified CLI Marketplace

-A fun, gamified mini marketplace implemented in C++ using OOP concepts.
-This project demonstrates interactive CLI shopping, gamification features, and file-based data persistence.
+A fun, interactive, and gamified mini marketplace implemented in C++ using OOP concepts.
+This project demonstrates an engaging CLI shopping experience with gamification features and file-based data persistence.

-Features ✨
+✨ Features

-🖥️ Browse and view products with a colorful CLI interface
+🖥️ Browse Products – View a catalog of products with a colorful, user-friendly CLI interface.

-➕ Add and ➖ remove items from your cart
+➕ Add to Cart – Easily add items to your shopping cart.

+➖ Remove from Cart – Remove items if you change your mind.

-💳 Checkout with loyalty points and earn rewards
+💳 Checkout – Use your loyalty points for discounts and complete purchases.

-🎁 Try your luck with Mystery Boxes
+🎁 Mystery Boxes – Try your luck and receive random products for fun surprises.

-🧠 Get product recommendations based on your mood
+🧠 Mood-based Recommendations – Get product suggestions based on your current mood (e.g., Chill → Cozy items).

-💾 Save and load user data for persistent carts and points
+💾 Data Persistence – Save and load user data, including cart contents and loyalty points.

-Technologies / Concepts Used 🛠️
+🛠️ Technologies & Concepts Used

-C++ OOP: classes, objects, vectors
+C++ OOP: Classes, objects, vectors, encapsulation, and inheritance.

-File handling for saving/loading user data
+File Handling: Saving and loading user progress for persistent carts and loyalty points.

+Gamification Techniques:

+Loyalty points system for rewards.

+Mystery boxes for surprise elements.

+Mood-based product recommendations.

+ANSI Terminal Colors: Enhances CLI interface with colors for better user experience.

-How It Works 📝
+📝 How It Works

+Browse & Select Products: Users can explore the product catalog and add/remove items to/from their cart.

+Earn Loyalty Points: Every action (adding/removing items, checking out, opening mystery boxes) earns points.

-Users can browse products, add/remove items from the cart, and checkout.
+Mystery Boxes: Users can try their luck to receive random items from the store.

-Loyalty points are earned for each action and can be applied to discounts.

-Mystery boxes give random products for fun surprises.

-Mood-based recommendations suggest products matching your mood (e.g., Chill → Cozy items).
+Mood-based Recommendations: Suggests products matching the user's mood for a personalized experience.

-User data (cart + loyalty points) is saved to a file, so your progress is persistent.
+Persistent User Data: The cart and loyalty points are saved to a file, ensuring progress is retained across sessions.

-Goal 🎯
+🎯 Goal

-To provide a fun, interactive command-line shopping experience while practicing:
+Provide a fun and interactive CLI shopping experience.

-C++ programming
+Practice C++ programming with emphasis on:

-Object-Oriented Programming (OOP)
+Object-Oriented Programming (OOP) concepts

-File handling and persistence
+File handling and data persistence

 Gamification techniques

-ANSI terminal colors for enhanced CLI interface

-Gamification features: loyalty points, mystery boxes, mood-based recommendations
+🚀 How to Run

+Compile the C++ code using a modern compiler:

+g++ main.cpp -o Marketplace

+Run the executable:

+./Marketplace

+Follow the interactive CLI prompts to shop, earn points, and explore gamification features.